cdeccio/byu-cs460-f2024/08-lab-routing/README.md

  - A router starts out knowing only about the IP prefixes to which it is directly connected.
-For example, as shown in the [example given previously](#starter-commands), `r2`'s initial DV in scenario 1 (i.e., before it receives any DVs from neighbors) from the would look something like this:
+For example, as shown in the [example given previously](#starter-commands), `r2`'s initial DV in scenario 1 (i.e., before it receives any DVs from neighbors) would look something like this:

-   - Prefix: 10.0.0.0/30; Distance: 0
+   - Prefix: 10.0.0.0/30; Distance: 0  (`r2` has IP address 10.0.0.2 in this
+     subnet)
-   - Prefix: 10.0.0.4/30; Distance: 0
+   - Prefix: 10.0.0.4/30; Distance: 0  (`r2` has IP address 10.0.0.5 in this

-   However, we will _not_ do that for for this lab.
-Instead, the prefixes that will be passed around will be /32's.
-That is, we will treat IP _addresses_ as the IP _prefixes_.
-Thus, instead of `r2` starting with `10.0.0.0/30` and `10.0.0.4/30`, it will start with:
+     subnet)

+   And `r3`'s initial DV in scenario 1 would look something like this:

-   - Prefix: 10.0.0.2/32; Distance: 0
+   - Prefix: 10.0.0.4/30; Distance: 0 (`r3` has IP address 10.0.0.6 in this
+     subnet)
-   - Prefix: 10.0.0.5/32; Distance: 0
+   - Prefix: 10.0.0.8/30; Distance: 0 (`r3` has IP address 10.0.0.9 in this

-   The short explanation for this is that it will simplify things, so you can focus on the routing.
+     subnet)

+   *Important explanatory note!*  Both `r2` and `r3` have an interface in the 10.0.0.4/30 subnet.
+The IP address of `r2`'s interface (10.0.0.5) is -- and must be -- distinct from that of `r3`'s interface (10.0.0.6).
+Yet because they both are connected to the same subnet, they will both advertise the subnet 10.0.0.4/30 with distance 0!
+You might wonder how this will work.
+   Suppose a packet leaves `r5` destined for 10.0.0.5 (`r2`'s `r2-r3`
-   Here is the longer explanation.
-You might notice that when we advertise the entire prefix, instead of the /30, both `r1` and `r2` (in scenario 1) will have an entry for `10.0.0.0/30`.
-You might ask when how a packet leaving `r5` to 10.0.0.1 (`r1`) will actually reach `r1`, seeing as `r2` is indicating that it can reach `10.0.0.0/30` with distance 0.
-The answer is that once such a packet reaches `r2`, `r2` discovers (from its IP forwarding table) that the packet's final destination is on the subnet associated with its `r2-r1` interface.
-So it just needs to craft a special Ethernet frame using the MAC address of the final destination (in this case 10.0.0.1 or `r1`'s `r1-r2` interface).
+   interface).
+Because `r3`'s distance to 10.0.0.4/30 is 0, the packet won't go beyond `r3`, right?
+The answer is that once such a packet reaches `r3`, `r3` discovers (from its IP forwarding table) that the packet's final destination (10.0.0.5) is on the subnet associated with its `r3-r2` interface, and there is no explicit next-hop IP address.
+Thus, the next-hop IP address is the final destination (10.0.0.5).
+At this point, `r3` just needs to craft an Ethernet frame using the MAC address associated with 10.0.0.5.
 How does it know that MAC address?
-From ARP, of course :).
-In _this_ lab, by routing with /32 prefixes, we remove the dependency on ARP to keep things more simple.

-   The IP address for each interface can be found by calling the `ipv4_address_info_single()` method.
-To make it a prefix, simply add "/32" to the end.
+Using ARP, of course!
+You do not need to use your own ARP implementation in this lab; the routers will do it for you.

+   To build your initial entries, use the following resources:

+   - Use the `physical_interfaces()` method to get the list of all interface names.
+   - Use the `DVRouter.prefix_for_int()` method (implemented for you) to return a string representing the IP prefix associated with a given interface.
+     Note that this method will only work if you have implemented the helper methods in `prefix.py` properly.

  - A router sends its own DV to every one of its neighbors in a UDP datagram.
    You do not have to set up the socket for sending and receiving UDP datagrams